What is Bulb and why is it worth using a Bulb referral code?

 There are no real cons to being a Bulb customer, you have very little to lose other than not being on a fixed deal.
 On top of all the aforementioned reasons to join Bulb, they’re consistently high in the customer service rankings.
-They also provide excellent services for those with accessibility needs, such as help with meter readings, multiple bill formats and other services you can register for.
-They also offer peace of mind with initiatives like verified identities for visiting engineers and allowing others to manage your accounts for you.
+They also provide excellent services for those with accessibility needs.
+This includes help with meter readings, multiple bill formats and other services you can register for.
+They also offer peace of mind with initiatives.
+These include verified identities for visiting engineers and allowing others to manage your accounts for you.

 Maximise your savings using a Bulb referral code and access quality, good value services with great reviews.

-If you’re not sold on trying Bulb by now, here’s the clincher!
+Try Bulb by now.
+Why?
+Well, here’s the clincher!
 Bulb offers a referral code scheme.
-This scheme allows existing members to earn £50 credit for each person they refer, plus the new person signing up will get £50 credit on their new account once their switch has gone through.
+This scheme allows existing members to earn £50 credit for each person they refer.
+Plus, the new person signing up will get £50 credit on their new account once their switch has gone through.

-You can sign up here through a £50 Blub Referral Code Link so you can see how it works.
-You can use this link if you wish and once you’ve signed up, feel free to enter your own referral links and thoughts on the Bulb product in the comments section below.
+Right now, you can sign up here through a £50 Bulb Referral Code Link so you can see how it works.
+If you wish, you can use this link if you sign up.
+Once you’ve signed up, feel free to enter your own referral links.
+Also, post any thoughts on the Bulb product in the comments section below.
 You can read more about the perks of the Bulb service on the Which review website, all in all, I highly recommend comparing your current provider and giving Bulb a try.
 Using a comparison will give you an idea of your comparable tariffs for your area and with Compare The Market you’ll even get cheap cinema tickets for your troubles.

 If you’re interested in finding out more about other UK Fintech startups, why not check out my articles on digital bank Atom and why you can ditch your high street bank and the App Oval